Adaptive NAD: Online and Self-adaptive Unsupervised Network Anomaly Detector: Related Work

 Except for these, some research uses hybrid approaches that optimize a combination of reconstruction loss, prediction loss, or contrastive loss.
 For instance, \cite{zong2018deep} combines a deep autoencoder with a Gaussian Mixture Model (GMM) and detects anomalies by jointly minimizing a combination of reconstruction loss and energy function.
 It outperforms traditional clustering methods (e.g., k-means) by effectively handling high-dimensional data through integrated dimensionality reduction and clustering in a single step. \cite{han2022learning} develops a Fused Sparse Autoencoder and Graph Net, which minimizes reconstruction and prediction losses while modeling the relationships between features in multivariate time series. \cite{liu2024timesurl} introduces a self-supervised learning framework that learns time series representations by jointly optimizing reconstruction loss and contrastive loss for both segment and instance levels.
 It also enhances contrastive learning's performance by injecting more hard negative samples.

-Although many previous works have validated the flexibility and effectiveness of "zero-positive" anomaly detection through reconstruction-based, prediction-based, or contrastive learning-based approaches, essential aspects that are still not fully studied are the training of the initial model without any assumptions of labeled data, including normal ones, and the effective incremental update of the initial model to changing new patterns without any label supervision.
-Besides, most existing work lacks interpretability or struggles with high false alarm rates or long latency, while those features are vital for many practical applications such as smart healthcare, manufacturing, or autonomous driving \cite{esteva2019guide,wang2018deep,levinson2011towards}.
-Hence, unlike the aforementioned literature, we design a practical self-adaptive unsupervised anomaly-detection framework without assuming any prior knowledge of the network traffic and can effectively adaptively and incrementally update the model.
+Although many previous works have validated the flexibility and effectiveness of "zero-positive" anomaly detection through reconstruction-based, prediction-based, or contrastive learning-based approaches, the effective incremental update of the initial model to changing new patterns without any label supervision.
+Besides, most existing work struggles with high false alarm rates or long latency, while those features are vital for many practical applications such as smart healthcare, manufacturing, or autonomous driving \cite{esteva2019guide,wang2018deep,levinson2011towards}.

-\textbf{Online unsupervised anomaly detection approaches:} Recently, there is only limited research considering online unsupervised anomaly detection for improving ADSs' practicality, such as reducing the false alarm rate \cite{baldini2022online,wang2022distributed,chen2021daemon,mirsky2018kitsune,du2019lifelong,AOCIDS,odiathevar2021online,zhang2023real}, detecting concept drift \cite{mirsky2018kitsune,du2019lifelong,AOCIDS,odiathevar2021online,zhang2023real}, and providing interpretability \cite{chen2021daemon,han2021deepaid}.
+\textbf{Online unsupervised anomaly detection approaches:} Recently, there is only limited research considering online unsupervised anomaly detection for improving ADSs' practicality, such as reducing the false alarm rate \cite{baldini2022online,wang2022distributed,chen2021daemon,du2019lifelong,AOCIDS,odiathevar2021online,zhang2023real}, detecting concept drift \cite{du2019lifelong,AOCIDS,odiathevar2021online,zhang2023real}.
 However, most of them like \cite{baldini2022online,wang2022distributed,chen2021daemon} consider \textquotedblleft online\textquotedblright~as the model being trained offline and utilized for real-time inferences without model updating.
-Other research like \cite{mirsky2018kitsune,du2019lifelong,AOCIDS,odiathevar2021online,zhang2023real} proposes real online unsupervised anomaly detection methods that incrementally update the model to remain synchronized with dynamic environments.
+Other research, like \cite{du2019lifelong,AOCIDS,odiathevar2021online,zhang2023real} proposes real online unsupervised anomaly detection methods that incrementally update the model to remain synchronized with dynamic environments.
 For example, \cite{AOCIDS} introduces a pseudo-label generator that generates data labels in a streaming fashion to re-train the model. \cite{odiathevar2021online} adapts the threshold when a batch of input data varies from normal data.
-However, most existing studies assume known normal or abnormal samples and research on incremental model updates without any label supervision is still open.
-Besides, most existing work struggles with high FAR and lacks interpretability, while these metrics are vital for practical applications such as smart healthcare, manufacturing, or autonomous driving \cite{esteva2019guide,wang2018deep,levinson2011towards}.